facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Phingers_Component.md

 #### 5.1.3 returnWSQ

-If set to **true** then in the result of the capture it will will return, for each of the footprints, the compressed data by means of Wavelet Scalar Quatization\_ (WSQ).
+If set to **true** then in the result of the capture it will will return, for each of the fingerprints, the compressed data by means of Wavelet Scalar Quatization\_ (WSQ).
 WSQ is a grey compression algorithm, being a standard (N being a standard (NIST) for this type of captures.
 Oriented validation against the different existing governmental databases.